 You can use rotating proxies to get quick access to limited editions of sneakers.

-- Blackhat methods used with rotating proxies generate a lot of bot traffic making the target website.
+- Blackhat methods with rotating proxies generate much bot traffic to the target website.

-- The price of rotating proxies varies by the amount of traffic and it can get pricey compared to static proxies.
+- The price of rotating proxies varies by the amount of traffic, and it can get costly compared to static proxies.

-There are three main factors to consider when choosing between rotating vs static proxies, they are security, performance and price.
+The three main factors to consider when choosing rotating vs. static proxies are security, performance, and price.
 Let's get into the details.

 Static proxies connect from a single IP address over longer sessions.
 Such proxies get blocked if used for e-commerce web scraping.
 Whereas rotating proxies enhance security by rotating IPs, reducing the chances of detection.

-Some rotating proxies have traffic-based pricing, so if you choose a pool with many IP addresses or make many connections, then the price will surely be high.
+Some rotating proxies have traffic-based pricing.
+Therefore, the cost will undoubtedly be high if you choose a pool with many IP addresses or make many connections.
 Static proxies prices vary with the IP address and are generally cheaper.

-Take advantage of the free trial available and watch your workflow become super easy.
+Take advantage of the free trial and watch your workflow become easy.

-There are different use cases that can be used as a talking point for the static vs rotating proxy debate.
-Knowing which one to use depends solely on you but as discussed: the security, performance and price are criteria to look at when selecting proxies for web scraping.
+The discussed use cases can help you decide where you stand in the static vs. rotating proxy debate.
+Knowing which to use depends solely on you, but as we pointed out: security, performance, and price are essential to consider.

-That said, knowing the best proxy provider to go with is another important step in web scraping.
-ZenRows has the best proxy pools, it simplifies proxy management, bypasses anti-bots and CAPTCHA and is capable of scraping web pages seamlessly with a single API call.
+That said, knowing which is the best proxy provider is another important step in web scraping.
+ZenRows has the best proxy pools, and it simplifies proxy management, bypasses anti-bots and CAPTCHA, and can scrape web pages seamlessly with a single API call.